MicrosoftDocs/quantum-docs-pr/articles/quantum-InstallConfig.md

 ## Required Prerequisites

-- A 64-bit installation of Windows, macOS, or Linux.
-  The Quantum Development Kit has been tested under Ubuntu Linux, but may work on other distributions.
+- A 64-bit installation of Windows, macOS, or Linux. (the Microsoft Quantum Development Kit has been tested under Ubuntu Linux, but may work on other distributions).
 - The [.NET Core SDK 2.0](https://www.microsoft.com/net/learn/get-started) or later.

 ## Optional Prerequisites

+- A development environment with .NET Core support:
+    - For Windows: We recommend [Visual Studio 2017](https://www.visualstudio.com/) and the [Microsoft Quantum Development Kit](https://marketplace.visualstudio.com/items?itemName=quantum.DevKit) extension.
+    - For macOS or Linux: We recommend [Visual Studio Code](https://code.visualstudio.com/) and the [Microsoft Quantum Development Kit for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=quantum.microsoft-quantum-development-kit-vscode) extension.
 - Microsoft's quantum simulator, installed with the Quantum Development Kit, utilizes Advance Vector Extensions (AVX), and thus can run significantly more efficiently on an AVX-enabled CPU.
   The Quantum Development Kit will still run on non–AVX enabled CPUs, but may not be as efficient.
   Intel processors shipped in Q1 2011 (Sandy Bridge) or later support AVX.
-- A development environment with .NET Core support:
-    - For Windows, macOS or Linux: We recommend [Visual Studio Code](https://code.visualstudio.com/) and the [Microsoft Quantum Development Kit for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=quantum.microsoft-quantum-development-kit-vscode).
-    - For Windows: Visual Studio 2017 and the [Quantum Development Kit](https://marketplace.visualstudio.com/items?itemName=quantum.DevKit) extension.
-      (NB: Visual Studio for Mac has not yet been tested.)
 - Some samples use the Node.js Package Manager (NPM) to handle user interface dependencies.
   NPM can be installed [manually](https://nodejs.org/en/download/current/) or through a [package manager](https://nodejs.org/en/download/package-manager/).
 - The Python interoperability feature has been developed for the [Anaconda distribution](https://www.anaconda.com/download/) of Python 3.6.